Taming the Wilds is a blog about a variety of Catholic things. Our aim is to inspire Holy Living in a Wild World.

 Tamra Fromm, Ph.D.

 Tamra is an instructor in Old Testament for the Catholic Biblical School of Michigan, an adjunct faculty member at Sacred Heart Major Seminary (Detroit), and associate academic in the Bachelor of Divinity program at Maryvale Institute (Birmingham, UK).
-She is married and enjoys traveling, running, and entertaining (all with appropriate social distancing).
-She is awaiting the publication of her first manuscript on pre-evangelization of American young adult “native nones” through Wipf and Stock.
+She is married and enjoys traveling, running, and entertaining.
+Her first manuscript "Pre-Evangelization and Young Adult 'Native Nones'", is available for purchase via both Wipf and Stock and Barnes & Noble.

-Charlie is a mid-thirties guy who resides in sunny Florida with his small (but growing!) family.
-Charlie holds a B.A. in Religion and Apologetics and works in the financial services industry by day, writing about the Catholic Faith and Taming the Wild places in the human heart in his spare time.
+Charlie holds a B.A. in Religion and Apologetics and works in the mortgage industry by day, writing about the Catholic Faith and Taming the Wild places in the human heart in his spare time.
 His writing has been featured in places like the Catholic Stand, SpiritualDirection.com, Catholic Exchange, Catholic in Recovery, and in print at Shalom Tidings.
-Charlie serves as the Managing Editor for Taming the Wilds and can be reached at firstname.lastname@example.org.
+He lives in sunny Florida with his wife and three little ones.
+Charlie serves as the Managing Editor for Taming the Wilds and can be reached at email@example.com.

 Kendel is a Florida native with degrees in Theology and Psychology.
 She serves as a parish director of youth and young adult ministry and is currently learning how to navigate this role at a new parish and in a new town during the time of COVID.
 As if this wasn't exciting enough, she is also planning a wedding and rediscovering her love for writing.
 She always finds that God is writing a way more exciting adventure for her life than she could have ever written for herself.
 She is choosing to hope that this will all make for a cool saint bio one day.